cythc/DenoiseTTS-framelevel.github.io/index.md

 <h2>1.
 Synthesized samples -- Multi-speaker<a name="multi-speaker"></a></h2>

-<h3> Here we present a piece of noisy audio and clean audio of speaker in our multi-speaker database.</h3>
+<h3> Here we present a piece of noisy and clean audio of reference speaker to extract Zs in our multi-speaker database.</h3>

 <table class="table">
 <tbody>